LeBron James Reveals L.A. Lakers Listen To Eminem On ‘White Boy Wednesdays’

 — LeBron James (@KingJames) August 31, 2018

-Needless to say, if there is anybody in the Lakers locker room who is stressing the fact that there are three more Wednesdays in the way before the team’s October 18 season opener, it isn’t LBJ.
+Needless to say, if there is anybody in the Lakers locker room who might be stressing the fact that there are three more Wednesdays to get out the way before the team’s October 18 season opener, it isn’t LBJ.